Skip to the content.

 Platform Comparison

-Best for Production at scale K8s-native infra Simple deployment Quick prototyping Easy setup
+Best for Production at scale Simple deployment Quick prototyping Easy setup Edge + D1

-Database RDS Postgres Any Postgres Fly Postgres Railway Postgres Render Postgres
+Database RDS Postgres Fly Postgres Railway Postgres Render Postgres D1 (SQLite-based)

-SQLite support EFS volume PVC Fly Volume Limited Disk (Standard+)
+SQLite support EFS volume Fly Volume Limited Disk (Standard+) D1 (native)

-Multi-instance Yes (Fargate) Yes (HPA) Yes No No
+Multi-instance Yes (Fargate) Yes No No No (single writer)

-Custom domain Route 53 / ALB Ingress fly certs Dashboard Dashboard
+Custom domain Route 53 / ALB fly certs Dashboard Dashboard Dashboard

 Guides